hlascelles/karina_personal_website/_posts/kitchen/2011-02-01-courgette-pistachio-salad.md

 * Cut the courgettes into thin ribbons using a vegetable peeler.
 * Zest a lemon.
 * In a small glass jar combine lemon zest, 30g of lemon juice, olive oil, Dijon mustard and salt.
 Close and shake it vigorously into a dressing.
-* Mix courgettes with pistachios, watercress leaves and the dressing.
+* Mix courgettes with pistachios, cruciferous greens and the dressing.

 **Inspired by:** [Coal Office](https://coaloffice.com/) restaurant in London, UK.